getnacelle/vuepress-plugin-github-markdown/README.md

       - May need to format the Private Key properly on single line for env file (The OSX script will format & save to clipboard for easy pasting):

         `awk -v ORS='\\n' '1' github-app-name.2020-06-21.private-key.pem | pbcopy`
+      - Some deployment services (ie. Netlify) won't be able to parse the line breaks properly.
+When calling the env variable replace the line breaks like this: `process.env.GITHUB_PRIVATE_KEY.replace(/\\n/gm, '\n')`.
   - Also save the **App ID** to your .env file `GITHUB_APP_ID`.

 2. Install Github App